 Both federal and private student loans fall off your credit report about 7.5 years after your last payment or date of default.

-For federal student loans, you default after 9 months of nonpayment.
+You default after 9 months of nonpayment for federal student loans, and you're not in a deferment or forbearance.
 So you'll have the negative information for those 9 months plus 7.5 years of negative information before the loans fall off your credit report.
-Remember, there's no statute of limitations for federal student loans.
-So even after they fall off your credit report, you still owe the debt and can be garnished for them.

 Private student loans usually default or are charged off around 120-180 days of nonpayment.
 Once that status appears on your credit report, it will be another 7.5 years before the loans are removed.